 The lack of engine noise and wind rushing past the exterior mirrors make the experience quieter and more relaxing than in most cars of this size, adding to the easy and enjoyable driving experience.

-While we do not yet have Irish price for the Honda e, we do know that there will be two versions, the Honda e and the e Advanced.
+While we do not yet have full Irish pricing for the Honda e, we do know that there will be two versions manufactured, the Honda e and the e Advanced.
 The Advanced is more powerful (154hp vs 136hp) and gets the option of 17-inch wheels.
 However, these reduce range to 210km compared with the standard 16-inch wheels.

 Standard spec includes the Side Camera Mirror System, heated front seats, a reversing camera, panorama glass roof panel, privacy glass, LED headlights and plenty of safety kit too.